This is one of the big questions we get; “What do I use as an egg substitute?” Introducing ‘How to’ Vegan Egg: the best plant based egg substitutes.

-How much to use: 1 tbsp ground flaxseed + 3 tbsp water = 1 egg
+How much to use: 1 tablespoon ground flaxseed + 3 tablespoon water = 1 egg

 Where to buy: You can buy linseed / flaxseed already ground or buy it whole. (affiliate links).
 Available online, in healthfood shops and some supermarkets.
 If you’re buying them whole you can just blend with a food processor.

 You probably know these as a great breakfast food, especially as they’re packed full of protein!
 They are also a fabulous vegan egg alternative as they make a super strong binder.
 When you mix ground chia seeds with water you get a jelly-like mixture which is perfect for making burgers and patties stick together, and gives a firm chewy texture.
 It worked a treat with my Lentil Koftas and Tofu and Courgette Meatballs.

 For vegan baking, I like using chia seeds over linseed when I’m going for a crunchy or harder sweet treat, like my Apricot, date and walnut layer bars.

 How much to use: 1 tablespoon ground chia seeds + 3 tablespoon water = 1 egg

 Where to buy: Chia seeds are available online (affiliate link), in health food stores and some supermarkets.